brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ```
 python -m virtualenv AIvenv3.11 -p="C:\Users\...Your\Folder\Path...\AppData\Local\Programs\Python\Python311\python.exe"
 ```
-replacing "AIvenv3.11" for your preferend folder name of your virtual environment and "C:\Users\...Your\Folder\Path...\AppData\Local\Programs\Python\Python311\python.exe" with the path to your 3.11 python executable file, which is likely to be similar to mine so ***HOPEFULLY*** you only need to replace the "...Your\Folder\Path..." part of the path.
+replacing "AIvenv3.11" for your preferred folder name of your virtual environment and "C:\Users\...Your\Folder\Path...\AppData\Local\Programs\Python\Python311\python.exe" with the path to your 3.11 python executable file, which is likely to be similar to mine so ***HOPEFULLY*** you only need to replace the "...Your\Folder\Path..." part of the path.

 #### Python 3.9 virtual local environment
 Do the same to make a Python 3.9 local environment